Salary/Degree Guides

 Associate Degree in Humanities

-The associate’s degree is ideal for students who are weighing their options on the Humanities degree they wish to focus on.
-The curricula feature various liberal arts courses, enabling students to learn the fundamentals of the discipline choose an area of specialization, and pursue it through a bachelor’s program later on.
+The associate’s degree is ideal for students who are weighing their options for the humanities degree they wish to focus on.
+The curricula feature various liberal arts courses, enabling students to learn the fundamentals of the discipline, choose an area of specialization, and pursue it through a bachelor’s program later on.

 An Associate degree program includes: